Detroit's J.D. Martinez expected to miss 3-4 weeks

 Martinez hit .307 with 22 home runs and 68 RBIs in 120 games last season, when the Tigers finished second in the AL Central, eight games behind Cleveland.
 Martinez missed time last year with a fractured elbow.

 Detroit was already facing an uncertain situation in center field, where Mikie Mahtook, Tyler Collins and JaCoby Jones are all options.
+Martinez's absence now creates an opening in right field.

+Collins and Mahtook have played in right in the past, and Steven Moya has as well.
+None of those players, however, would be a good bet to replicate Martinez's production.

+Detroit nearly made the postseason last year despite injury problems for Martinez, Nicholas Castellanos, Jordan Zimmermann and Daniel Norris.
+The Tigers have made it clear they'll need to cut payroll soon, but they kept their core of Justin Verlander, Miguel Cabrera, Victor Martinez and Ian Kinsler together to try to make another attempt at a World Series title.